 That dispensed with, we move on to the assumed isolationism of George Washington’s address.
 What did he mean and did he mean it to be a permanent principle from which the U.S. should never stray?

 First of all we must realize that the U.S. had been up to its neck in “foreign entanglements” before it had even become a nation.
-With wars against the French decades earlier, then the rebellion against Britain with help from the French, please to the Dutch for loans, not to mention intrigues in Canada and clashes with Spanish holdings in the new world, the progenitors to the United States and then the young nation itself was already a key player on the international stage.
+With wars against the French decades earlier, then the rebellion against Britain with help from the French, pleas to the Dutch for loans, not to mention intrigues in Canada and clashes with Spanish holdings in the new world, the progenitors to the United States, with all that our nascent nation was already a key player on the international stage.

 Further the United States had envoys in most of the major European nations long before Washington’s farewell address.
-So, to act as if the U.S. was isolated from the rest of the world and that Washington’s entirety to stay that way was some axiomatic delineation of American foreign policy is simply wrong headed.
-The U.S. was already so “entangled,” if you will.
+So, to say that the U.S. was isolated from the rest of the world and that Washington’s entreaty meant for us to stay that way and that this was some axiomatic delineation of American foreign policy is a wrong headed idea.
+The U.S. was already so “entangled” that it couldn’t be untangled.

 One of the important goals of Washington’s letter was to shore up his own foreign policy decisions.
 Washington had angered the Jefferson/Madison wing of the federal government when he decided not to side with France against England after our revolution ended.
 In fact, while leaning as an anglophile, Washington tried to tread a fine line of “neutrality” between France and England.
-His address was meant to justify this policy choice.
+His farewell address was in part meant to justify a policy choice he had made as president.
 It was less a doctrine for the ages and more an immediate act of politics.